 The Work Ability Program provides workplace opportunities to individuals with an employment action plan.
 The program is meant to assist individuals in developing the skills necessary for permanent employment.
 The program provides wage subsidies to eligible employers who are willing and able to provide job experience as defined in an individual's employment action plan.
 Duration of placements may vary depending on the case plan.
 The objectives of the Work Ability Program are to:

-- Provide unemployed individuals, who are being case managed, with appropriate skills to obtain work - Assist unemployed individuals, who are being case managed, with an opportunity for career exploration to establish a career goal
+Provide unemployed individuals, who are being case managed, with appropriate skills to obtain work;